 If you’ve been following my first time UX work, you know I advocate the creation of onboarding experiences that provide guided interaction, free samples and a personal focus.
-The value of this educational effort doesn’t stop at new users.
-When we build first time user experience tactics with other user states in mind, we end up creating a versatile platform for continued education and engagement.
-This makes it infinitely easier to convince your team to invest in onboarding, and beyond.
+The value of this educational effort doesn’t stop at new customers.
+When we build onboarding experiences with other user states in mind, we can create a versatile platform for continued education and engagement.
+This makes it easier to convince your team to invest in onboarding, and beyond.

 Last year I started playing with the Procreate app for iPad.
 My first sketch was inspired by Game of Thrones, showing key characters dressed up for Halloween as their house sigils and trick-or-treating at the home of a very special man.

 This year, I cleaned up the sketch and decided to share it as a free illustration for your Halloween enjoyment.
 Read on for a full-size version you can print or use as a wallpaper!